roman-milk/roman-milk.github.io/jessicas-change-management.md

  I didn't know if I should be proud or grossed out by his observation that I got good stripper skills.
 Anyways, I repeated the sexy striptease for Garza and Flaco.
 With each guy, my moves got smoother and my attitude sassier.
 Lucho had been right.
 I felt like a stripper teasing these guys like a pro.
 I felt so cheap and easy but also so naughty!
 The powerful business exec willingly reducing herself to a stripper for some rude, young gangbangers to get her hands on some career-threatening pics.
 I knew that it was a necessary evil, but it still left a bad taste in my mouth.

  After fueling each Latino's lust to the peak, I was back in front of Lucho.
 I looked at his long, hard cock.
 His size was impressive.
 Shit!
 It made my mouth drool.
 My slutty display had reawaken my lust.
 It was embarrassing how much I wanted his hard shaft inside of me.
 It was embarrassing how desperately I wanted to cum again.
-Report_Story #3